jaketurchetta/review-zoo/README.md

 # Review Zoo

 This project is an example of a typical customer reviews module for a retail product on an ecommerce website.
-Functionality includes customer ratings and reviews, review filtering (recent/top), average reviews, and variouse animations.
+Functionality includes customer ratings and reviews, review filtering (recent/top), average reviews, and various animations.

 > The app is built with React and React Styled Components on the front-end and Express and MySQL on the backend.
 The microservice was deployed using Docker and AWS EC2.